 Michael and Matthew Polonchak are active musicians in the Washington D.C., Baltimore and Philadelphia areas.
 Matthew was a full Linehan Scholar for Music at UMBC, where he received a B.A. in Music and Recording Arts and later received a full scholarship to pursue a Masters Degree in Music Performance at the University of Delaware.

 Michael earned a B.A. in Music Performance from Goucher College and currently serves as Principal Violist of Loudoun Symphony, is a member of Fairfax Symphony and McClean Symphony.
-He has performed with ensembles like the Concert Artists of Baltimore, the Roanoke Symphony, and the Alexandria Symphony, and currently serves as an adjunct professor of music at Goucher College in Baltimore.
+He has performed with ensembles like the Concert Artists of Baltimore, the Roanoke Symphony, and the Alexandria Symphony, and currently serves as professor of viola and chamber music at Goucher College in Baltimore.

 Richard Polonchak is the former Principal Bassoonist of The United States Marine Band, “The President’s Own” and The White House Orchestra in Washington, DC and is currently the Applied Professor of Bassoon at Shepherd University in WV where he performs regularly with Shepherd Three Faculty Wind Trio.
 He authored “The Primary Handbook for Bassoon”, which is published by Hal Leonard and used in educational institutions throughout the world.